akkartik/mu/Readme.md

 As described at the start, you can package up SubX binaries with the minimal hobbyist OS [Soso](https://github.com/ozkl/soso) and run them on Qemu.
-(Requires graphics.
+(Requires graphics and sudo access.
 Currently doesn't work on a cloud server.)

   ```sh
   $ ./gen_soso_iso init.soso examples/ex6.subx